stochasticats/landing-page/README.md

-# landing-page
+# Landing Page Project
-Landing Page Project
+This is a demonstration of a basic landing page using HTML and CSS.